-First-party insurance claims are those that occur directly between a policy holder and their insurance company.
-For example, an individual with homeowner’s insurance that covers fires would themselves file a claim with their provider to cover damage and repairs.
-If the claim is honored, the insurance company will then compensate the homeowner according to the specific terms that were laid out in the policy.
+“First-party” insurance claims are those that are made directly by a policy holder to their insurance company.
+For example, an individual with homeowner’s insurance that covers fires would file a claim with their insurer to cover resulting fire damage and repairs.
+If the claim is honored, the insurance company should then compensate the homeowner according to the specific terms laid out in the policy.

 Examples of Insurance Companies Acting in Bad Faith